Skip to content

 Internal behavior:

-• lower w: less controlled history influences the learned shape
+• lower w: less managed-device history influences the learned shape

-• higher w: controlled contribution follows more of measured share s
+• higher w: managed-device contribution follows more of measured share s

-• current implementation: fixed default, so changing Unmanaged usage reserve does not reshape controlled history
+• current implementation: fixed default, so changing the background usage reserve does not reshape managed-device history

 Example A: managed-load profile weighting